najibu/bdd-laravel/readme.md

 ## Users stories with Behat Samples

-Feature: Post Scheduling
+Feature: Post Scheduling<br />
   In order to build up the schedule (WHY)
-  As an adminstrator (WHO)
+  As an adminstrator (WHO)<br />
-  I need to schedule posts for future dates (WHAT)
+  I need to schedule posts for future dates (WHAT)<br />

-  Scenario: scheduling a post for tomorrow
+  Scenario: scheduling a post for tomorrow<br />
-    Given I have a post "Old Post"
+    Given I have a post "Old Post"<br />
-    And I have a scheduled post "Schedule Post"
+    And I have a scheduled post "Schedule Post"<br />
-    When I view all posts
+    When I view all posts<br />
-    Then the "Scheduled Post" post should not be in the list
+    Then the "Scheduled Post" post should not be in the list<br />

-Feature: Collections
+Feature: Collections<br />
-  In order to give students a path to work through on one subject  (WHY) As an adminstrator (WHO)
+  In order to give students a path to work through on one subject  (WHY)<br />
+  As an adminstrator (WHO)<br />
-  I need to offer collections on the site (WHAT)
+  I need to offer collections on the site (WHAT)<br />

-  Scenario: Grouping testing-specific lessons
+  Scenario: Grouping testing-specific lessons<br />
-    Given I have a collection "Testing Collection"
+    Given I have a collection "Testing Collection"<br />
-    And I add a lesson "Some Testing Lesson" to the collection And I add a lesson "Some Testing Series" to the collection When I view the collection
+    And I add a lesson "Some Testing Lesson" to the collection<br />
+    And I add a lesson "Some Testing Series" to the collection<br />
+    When I view the collection<br />
-    Then the "Some Testing Lesson" lesson should not be in the list Then the "Some Testing Series" lesson should not be in the list
+    Then the "Some Testing Lesson" lesson should not be in the list<br />
+    Then the "Some Testing Series" lesson should not be in the list<br />